Mikel Laboa: Biography

 Laboa was a creative force for 35 years, continuing well into his old age until his fragile health kept him away from the stage.
 He would collaborate often with jazz musician Iñaki Salvador and worked with the Orfeón Donostiarra and other orchestral groups from the Basque Country.
 Some of his most well-known songs are featured in La pelota vasca ("The Basque ball"), a documentary by Julio Medem.
-On 11 July 2006 he gave his final performance, opening for Bob Dylan at a "Concert for Peace" held in the city of Donostia-San Sebastián.
+On 11 July 2006 he gave his final performance, opening for Bob Dylan at a "Concert for Peace" held in the city of San Sebastián.

 A curious feature of his album titles is the fact that they are numeric.
 This custom began in 1974 with the release of his two-disc Bat-Hiru (1–3).
 The album 2, with songs based on the writings of Brecht, had been banned by Francoist censorship.
 This was followed by the double LP Lau-Bost (4–5) and 6.
 His Lekeitios comprised albums 7 through 11, although only a compilation of these was released through low-key marketing.
 These were followed by 12, and Laboa skipped number 13 in homage to the group Ez Dok Amairu, whose name means "There's no 13" in Basque.
 Afterwards, he released 14, and his live albums 15 and 16.
 Not including compilations and posthumous editions, his last release was 17 (Xoriek).

 His final collaboration was with the Pasaia group Naizroxa, where he contributed to the first and only song on the first disc, "Iqharaturic."

-Mikel Laboa died 1 December 2008 at a hospital in Donostia-San Sebastián at the age of 74.
+Mikel Laboa died 1 December 2008 at a hospital in San Sebastián at the age of 74.